techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-05_storageAccounts.md

 Tables support key-value pairs.
 Essentially a property, type and name stored together.
 Useful for user data, metadata and similar things.

 ##### Access tiers:
 Hot, cool and archive are the three different options.
 Hot is for frequently accessed data, cool for infrequently accessed data and archive for backup and storage.
 Lifecycle management allows one to automatically move data into different access tiers based on metrics such as last accessed.
-The archive access tier is set at the blob level.
+The archive access tier is set at the blob or object level.

 #### Azure Migrate
 Azure Migrate is a service for migration from on-prem to the cloud.
 It provides: